-Ever stumbled across "gm" in your social media feed and wondered what it means?
-You're not alone.
-As our digital communication evolves, new abbreviations and shorthand expressions pop up regularly, and "gm" has become increasingly popular in online communities.
+Ever stumbled across "gm" (or "GM") in your social media feed and wondered what it means?
+You're (probably) not alone.
+As our digital communication evolves, new abbreviations and shorthand expressions pop up regularly, and the one that’s taken off in online communities is "gm."

 What Does GM Mean in Text Messages?

-GM in text messages primarily functions as a quick digital greeting, serving multiple purposes across different contexts and platforms.
+GM in text messages primarily functions as a quick digital greeting, which serves multiple purposes depending on the context and the platform.

 Primary Meaning as "Good Morning"

-GM most commonly represents "good morning" in text messages, emails, and social media posts.
-The abbreviation emerged from the need for efficient communication in digital spaces.
+Most commonly, GM means "good morning" in text messages, emails, and social media posts.
+People started using the abbreviation to make communication in digital spaces faster and easier.
 Here's how it's typically used:

 - Starting conversations with a friendly morning greeting